 “If most of us remain ignorant of ourselves, it is because self-knowledge is painful and we prefer the pleasures of illusion” Aldous Huxley

 It is interesting to look at the similar patterns of thinking and behaving as well as the unique types of emotions that we fibromyalgia people have in common.
 We are kindred spirits who have somewhat the same bodily and psychic ailments and who are linked to one another, generally with a list of symptoms that are the same.
 Yet, so many have so little understanding of the root cause of this demon that plagues us.
+Furthermore we have different life histories and familial experiences that separate us.

 In order to fully appreciate the relationship of trauma in our developmental years we must work hard to reflect upon the emotional wounds inflicted upon us when we were very young.
 This difficult first step is of course the very beginning of an attempt to unravel the root cause of this syndrome we carry on our backs to the detriment of our psychic and physical well being.
 It is not to suggest that we have all been deliberately abused or neglected by our parents, but rather that early childhood trauma develops from our upbringing.
 Many see other family members with this anxiety (fibromyalgia) and believe it runs in families- it is in fact trauma that has been passed on.
 It is a difficult and painful “compassionate inquiry” (term used by Dr. Gabor Mate- See his latest book “The Myth of Normal”) into our past and the relationship we had with our parents whilst at the same time not being into parent blaming.

 Most parents love and protect their children and do not deliberately set out to wound us.
 In my case I was born to a young loving, kind woman but one who was extremely anxious.
 (I discuss this in more detail in my book “Fibromyalgia: Unravelling the Mysteries of the Dis-ease”.)
-I knew at an early age that she was not happy and I became her protector, the family worrier and now all these years later I’m so tired of feeling anxious.
+I knew at an early age that she was not happy and I became her protector, the family worrier and now all these years later I’m so tired of feeling anxious, worrying about others.
 But I am happy to have completed the difficult part of finally realizing the root cause of my fibromyalgia.

 Early childhood rearing is paramount to our understanding of how we were raised and the trauma of our developmental years.
 Addictions, mental illness, obesity, and autoimmune diseases among others can usually be attributed to what we were subjected to in our early years.
 Fibromyalgia is not a disease, but when the nervous system begins to function erratically , always on hyper alert, and all systems are in disarray, symptoms develop in the body which feel like it is a frightening disorder that will never be quieted.